GameServerManagers/docker-linuxgsm/README.md

 # LinuxGSM Docker Image

-> Note this is the base LinuxGSM image.
-For full game servers use <a href="https://github.com/GameServerManagers/docker-gameserver">docker-gameserver</a>
+## This is the base LinuxGSM image only.
+## Use <a href="https://github.com/GameServerManagers/docker-gameserver">docker-gameserver</a> for full game servers

 <p align="center">
   <a href="https://linuxgsm.com"><img src="https://user-images.githubusercontent.com/4478206/197897104-bb718d2e-09a0-4f83-8e86-c829044750a9.jpg" alt="LinuxGSM"></a>